yzl3014/yzl3014/README.md

 - Developed several Xiaomi smart band applications, with a total download volume of thousands.
 Check out my work on [BandBBS.cn](https://www.bandbbs.cn/members/427458/#resources).
 - Have used Hexo, Typecho to build blog websites many times.
 - Virtual machine (especially VMware) system installation experience: MS-DOS 7.10, Windows 98, XP, 7, 8.1, 10, 11, Android-x86, Ubuntu, Kubuntu.
-- Made lots of videos using Capcut and posted them on Bilibili.
+- Made lots of videos using Capcut and posted them on Bilibili and YouTube.
 - Used JSDesign and MasterGo to create images for my projects.

 ## 💬 Contact me